msantam2/chess/README.md

 ### To-Do

-- Enable Castling and En Passant functionality into the game
+- Incorporate Castling and En Passant functionality into the game
+- Even smarter AI!
+For example, the AI currently protects its King against check/checkmate, but it does not protect its other valuable pieces.
+Have the AI refuse to swap, say, its queen with the opponent's pawn.
+In sum, build the AI to analyze more consequences of a move rather than making any capture it can.